Sparsh216/Sparsh216/README.md

 - 👋 Hi, I’m @Sparsh216
-- 👀 I’m interested machine learning and data analysis.
 - 🌱 I’m currently learning advanced ML and working on personal ML projects.
-- 💞️ I’m looking to collaborate on different types of project related to different programming languages like java, Python, C, C++.
+- 💞️ I’m looking to collaborate on projects related to machine learning and data science.
-- I'm also looking to work on machine learning related projects.
 - 📫 Reach me here or at krishna.bamrara@gmail.com

 <!---